DavidRandallPeters/UnrealEngine/UE4_015_3P-Platformer-A_Setup.md

 > I suggest setting these to *Static* for now

-> At certain intervals, you may wish to bake you lighting to better see how it might look in-game.
+> At certain intervals, you may wish to bake your lighting to better see how it might look in-game.
 To achieve this, simply hit the **Build** button above the viewport.

 <br>